 Robinson shares what it takes to be a virtual bookkeeper, plus tips for making this career work for you in a free class which you can sign up for here.

-It’s with a mobile banking app called Varo.
-The FDIC reports that the average savings account pays a paltry .09% APY*, but when you open an online checking and savings account with Varo, it will pay you up to 31 times that amount on your savings account.
+When you open an online checking and savings account with a mobile banking app called Varo, it will pay you up to 31 times the national average APY on your savings account.

 Oh, and there are no monthly fees.